CmrCrabs/NEA/paperwork.typ

 - Dear ImGui
   - Bloat-free GUI library with minimal dependencies
 - GLAM:
-  - Linear algebra library
+  - used for various linear algebra operations
 - Pollster / Env Logger:
   - used to read errors, as wgpu does not log as would be standard
 - Image:
   - used to read HDRIs from a file into memory for processing
 - Nix:
   - Used to create a declarative, reproducible development environment

-// TODO LINK TO UI.RS // TODO: properly credit and comment == Algorithm Overview (Unfinished)
+// TODO LINK TO UI.RS // TODO: properly credit and comment

 // INCLUDE COOL GRAPH OF TEXTURES
-Note that throughout this project we are defining the positive $y$ direction as "up".
-All textures exist only in GPU memory.
+== Algorithm Overview (Unfinished) @JTessendorf @Empirical-Spectra
+// TODO: link to documented design
+Below is a high-level explanation of the algorithm used in this project, primarily for providing context for the upcoming theory.
+It is explained in more detail in the documented design.
 \
 On Startup:
 - Generate gaussian random number pairs, and store them into a texture, on the CPU